BatterieNguyen/Service-Recovery-Study/Literature_Review.md

 [The Relationship of Service Failure Attributions, Service Recovery Justice and Recovery Satisfaction in the Context of Airlines](https://sci-hub.se/https://www.tandfonline.com/doi/abs/10.1080/15022250.2012.724923)

 Effects of Stability and Controllability Attribution on Service Recovery Evaluation in the Context of the Airline Industry

+Effect of service recovery on customers’ perceived justice, satisfaction, and word-of-mouth intentions on online shopping websites